a-duen/Ematch-Igniter/README.md

 It can also be found in the file "Igniter User's Guide.pdf"

 ### Notes on the design
-This was designed over the course of one afternoon to fill an urgent need, it has been thoroughly tested but \
+This was designed over the course of one afternoon to fill an urgent need.
+It has been thoroughly tested but \
-the design was never reviewed or revisited.
+its design was never reviewed or revisited.
 It works well but the limitations of the system are spelled out \
-in the attached pdf file, as well as ideas on how to improve on the design if you wish to use this as a  \
+in the attached pdf file, which also includes ideas on how to improve on the design if you wish to use this as a  \
 starting point for your own design.

 ## CKT file